 You can change the display order of blocks by rearranging them in the content area, through drag and drop, or by selecting Move up or Move down in the context menu.

 You can select display options for blocks on a page in different sizes and styles.
 The rendering of blocks needs to have built-in support for managing different widths, in order for the content to be properly displayed.

 The following options are available:

 - Automatic.
 Select this option to display the block using an appropriate built-in style option selected by the system.

 - Manually.
-Select this option to display the block using the specific style option, such as Full, Wide, or Small presets for the specific context where the block is used.
+Select this option to display the block using the specific style option, such as Full, Wide, or Narrow presets for the specific context where the block is used.

 Moving, copying and removing blocks in folders

 Moving, copying and removing a block works in a similar way as for pages by using the context menu.
 Since blocks and media files share the same folders, removing a folder from the tree structure affects all content within the folder.
 If any block or media within a folder is used on the website, you are notified about the usage before the content is moved to trash.